trentm/node-luggite/README.md

-A Node.js logger for luddites.
+A Node.js JSON logger for luddites.

 More seriously this is me playing with a Node.js logger that is as simple as possible, but good enough for what I want.

+**Current status: This is currently very alpha.
+I would not suggest anyone use it yet.
+I expect to break compat before stabilizing.
+The rest of README is more notes to myself than for a user of this lib.**

 # Design notes